 Since this is a cordless vacuum, its range is limited only by battery life and the room left in its dirt compartment.
 If you don't want to worry about keeping a battery charged, consider a comparable stick/handheld vacuum like the Shark Vertex UltraLight Corded.

 The Dyson V8 is very portable.
 This vacuum is lighter than more powerful Dyson models like the Dyson V11, and it doesn't feel very heavy in your hand.
 Its handle makes it easy to carry from room to room or upstairs.

 This vacuum's battery performance is alright.
 The battery depletes in less than 10 minutes if you set the vacuum to its 'MAX' suction setting.
-If you use the standard suction power setting, it provides just over 40 minutes of continuous use, which will be enough to get you through a few rooms, depending on your usage habits.
-Still, its maximum runtime falls short of that of most newer Dyson Vacuums, like the Dyson V12 Detect Slim, and it also takes a lot longer to recharge than alternatives that offer a similar runtime, like the Shark Pet/Rocket Pro Cordless.
+Using the standard suction power setting provides just over 40 minutes of continuous use, which will be enough to get you through a few rooms, depending on your usage habits.
+Still, its maximum runtime falls short of that of most newer Dyson vacuums, and it also takes a lot longer to recharge than alternatives that offer a similar runtime, like the Shark Pet/Rocket Pro Cordless.